qianelsali/Machine-Learning-Projects/README.md

-## 2. Project one: prediction of New York Metro Station Flows
+## 2. Project 2: prediction of New York Metro Station Flows

  Objectives: Using Time Series to estimate New York Metro Station flows